streamingfast/substreams/docs/developers-guide/sink-targets/substreams-sink-clickhouse.md

     ORDER BY id;
     ```

-    > **Note** Each create table query must be run independently as clickhouse doesn't support multiple create table queries at once.
+    > **Note** Each create table query must be run independently as ClickHouse doesn't support multiple create table queries at once.

 3. Run the sink